woobaik/n-p/README.md

   11/17

   1. Finish mid part of the main app page.

-  11/18 Decided to implement thread, and it seems really expensive to have counter :(
+      Decided to implement thread, and it seems really expensive to have counter :(

+  11/18

+  1. Implementing moment.js
   2. Fount that there were so many bugs in this app, spend most of the time fixing issues.

+  11/19

+  1. Implemented Responsive design
+  2. OH MY GOD!

+  MY APP ONLY WORKS IN LOCAL BROWSWER, It does not update live chat or channel add.
+  L figured there is a realtime function on firebase, Its 7:09 AM.
+  AND I NEED TO GET IT DONE.
+  and Done. onSnapshot

 ### Things to improve